psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 ### Cockpit Lights v3.2 by psychicEgg

+I've received reports v3.2 has random flickering of dashboard lights in the T9/T10, currently investigating

 _Finally the Cockpit Lights mod is compatible with FDev Update 11_

 Every shader has changed, so if you had v3.1 installed, please uninstall it first via the UI before adding this new one (make sure Elite is closed!)